compbiozurich/UZH-BIO392/course-results/majorie-baertschi/majorie-baertschi-questions_day_07.md

 ### Q8
 **What sets GangSTR apart from other STR genotyping tools?**

 GangSTR is a novel tool for genome-wide genotyping of STRs, but it is also able to genotype expanded TRs, which is new.
-It is more accurate and it is faster than previous tools. what is different is, that they include paired-end reads, but also information about fragment length, coverage and existence of partially enclosing reads and combines them into a single joint likelihood framework.
+It is more accurate and it is faster than previous tools.
+What is different is, that they include paired-end reads, but also information about fragment length, coverage and existence of partially enclosing reads and combine them into a single joint likelihood framework.

 ### Q9
 **What types of information does GangSTR use for STR genotyping?**

-Your answer here
+GangSTR takes sequence alignments and a reference set of TRs as input.
+For genotyping GangSTR uses information of enclosing reads, flanking reads, fully repetitive reads and spanning reads.
+Then GangSTR combines all this information with probability models and chooses the most likely repeat lengths for both alleles.